splunk-soar-connectors/splunk/manual_readme_content.md

 #### State File Permissions

--   File Rights: rw-rw-r-- (664) (The phantom user should have read and write access for the state file)
+-   File Rights: rw-rw-r-- (664) (The splunk phantom user should have read and write access for the state file)
--   File Owner: appropriate phantom user
+-   File Owner: appropriate splunk phantom user

 ## Required Permissions for Post Data Action